Psalm 27:13, NASB

 God’s goodness in our lives is too good to keep secret.
 It is God’s desire that we “tell of” His mighty acts, that we “commend” his works to others, that we “celebrate” His abundant goodness and “sing of” His righteousness.

 And this is a generational command, that is, that we speak of His goodness and His mighty acts to the next generations.
 Proverbs 13:22 tells us that “a good man leaves an inheritance to his children’s children.”
 This may or may not be possible in the natural sense.
-But it is absolutely possible, and a blessing, to leave a spiritual inheritance to the generations that follow you.
+But it is absolutely possible, and a blessing, to leave a spiritual legacy, a godly inheritance, to the generations that follow you.

 My late wife and I were blessed by the Lord to have four children.
 Understanding the urgent importance of a generational transmission of God’s truth, we raised them in a continual awareness of the Lord and His goodness.
 I spent daily time with all four of them in the Word of God, the Bible.
 Raised in the knowledge of God and His Son Jesus, they have gone on to continue serving God now as adults.
 And they in turn are passing on to their own children the knowledge of God and His goodness.
 And I am delighted beyond measure to see some of my young grandchildren already sharing their faith with their classmates and friends.